jasonoccidental/GettingAndCleaningDataProject/CodeBook.md

 - The URL of a zipped file of the dataset: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+- The data contains the output of experiments conducted on 30 volunteers wherein different activities where distinguished based on the accelerometer and gyroscope reading of an attached smartphone.

 ###### Acknowledgement of the source:
 - Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.

-- The data contains the output of experiments conducted on 30 volunteers wherein different activities where distinguished based on the accelerometer and gyroscope reading of an attached smartphone.

-### Data used in the run_analysis.R
+### Data used

 - 'features.txt': List of all of the features.
 - 'activity_labels.txt': Links the labels with their activity name.